“Do you have prescription insurance?”

 Many pharmacy benefit managers require pharmacists to collect the full copay, regardless of a drug’s cash price.

 Stephen Schondelmeyer, who studies pharmaceutical economics at the University of Minnesota, said the pharmacy benefit managers tell pharmacists: “If we catch you telling patients you can buy this cheaper for cash we will kick your pharmacy out of our network.”

 A recent study in the Journal of American Medical Association estimated that for nearly 25 percent of prescriptions filled, copays were higher than what insurers actually paid for the drugs.
 That extra money is kept by insurers or the pharmacy benefits manager, according to the authors.

-Some of the largest pharmacy benefit managers, including Optum, say they do not use gag rules.
+Some of the largest pharmacy benefit managers, including Optum, said they do not use gag rules.

-Experts say there are easy steps consumers can take to make sure they aren't overpaying for drugs:
+Experts said there are easy steps consumers can take to make sure they aren’t overpaying for drugs:

-— Always ask the pharmacist for the cash price of the drug.
-Gag clauses prohibit pharmacists from volunteering this information, but they can generally respond if asked directly.
+• Always ask the pharmacist for the cash price of the drug.
+They can generally respond if asked directly.

-— Shop around.
-Some pharmacies offer lower cash prices than others for numerous generic drugs.
-And use websites or apps like GoodRx to research cash prices at nearby pharmacies.
+• Shop around.
+Some pharmacies offer lower cash prices than others.
+Use websites or apps like GoodRx to research cash prices at nearby pharmacies.